-In this REST Assured tutorial, I am going to share with you how to evaluate the JSON content returned in the Response Body of HTTP Response.
+In this REST Assured tutorial, I will demonstrate how to evaluate the JSON content that is returned in the response body of an HTTP response.

-Let’s say we have a RESTful Web Service endpoint that returns user details of the following structure:
+Let’s assume that we have a RESTful web service endpoint that returns user details with the following structure:

 { "userId": "Y3vWa8QwjK0DW6NmvB4HsXIV9gHg1q", "firstName": "Sergey", "lastName": "Kargopolov", "email": "[email protected]" }

-To get the above-mentioned JSON representation of user details we need to send HTTP Get request to the following URL:
+To obtain the JSON representation of user details mentioned above, we need to send an HTTP GET request to the following URL:

 Request URL: